afantasia-me/afantasia-me.github.io/_posts/2020-12-30-first-impressions-of-the-hp-envy-x360.md

 ![](/assets/laptop/IMG_20200815_162711.jpg)

 That's right!
 It's a full-sized USB-A port!
 And micro (grr) SD!
-Yes, that's a barrel connector and not a USB-C port, I know, it makes me sad as well, but it charges up pretty quick regardless (oh, since I haven't mentioned yet, the UK SKUs have 3-cell 51Wh Li-ion batteries) so 2 out of 3 isn't so bad.
+Yes, that's a barrel connector and not a USB-C port, I know, it makes me sad as well, but it charges up pretty quick regardless (oh, since I haven't mentioned yet, the UK SKUs have 3-cell 51 Wh Li-ion batteries) so 2 out of 3 isn't so bad.

 ![](/assets/laptop/IMG_20200815_162717.jpg)

 On the other side we see the headphone+microphone combo jack (2.5 mm, obviously), ANOTHER full size USB-A (oh my word I don't need to carry a dongle I don't believe it), and then a USB-C port as well!
 While it's a shame there's no display ports of any kind, HP are kind enough to provide an actual USB-C to HDMI 2.0 adapter with the included accessories, so there's that.

 How does the full-sized USB-A port work?